 People often think that point and shoot cameras are not important, and will eventually be replaced by DSLRs, and while it may seem true, do keep in mind that these cameras cater to a consumer market different from DSLR cameras.

-We’re not looking at hardcore photography enthusiasts, but we’re looking at average consumers who just want something to get them through taking good looking videos without going through a lot of effort in the first place.
+We’re not looking at hardcore photography enthusiasts, but we’re looking at average consumers who just want something to get them through taking good-looking videos without going through a lot of effort in the first place.

 A good thing about point and shoot cameras is that they are very, very compact as compared to the DSLR cameras that don’t share the same property, you can simply carry one in your pocket, and that will be it.
 Needless to say, there are some actual advantages of point and shoot cameras that a lot of people actually don’t know about.

 As for today, we won’t be discussing the advantages; today, we will be looking at some of the most important points and shoot camera features.
-The reason why we are discussing these features is because the more people know about these, the more they will be able to buy a point and shoot camera properly.
+The reason why we are discussing these features is that the more people know about these, the more they will be able to buy a point and shoot camera properly.

 So, without further ado, let’s take a look.